 In reality, abusive staff members may go to great pains to hide their misconduct from others.
 In the aftermath of abuse, do not deny yourself or your loved one the opportunity to recover compensation for financial and emotional losses.
 An East Hartford nursing home abuse lawyer could help you take these steps toward monetary damages.
 By retaining a dedicated personal injury attorney, you could focus on helping your elderly loved one heal.

-What are the Nursing Home Abuse Laws in East Hartford?
+How Are Nursing Home Abuses Classified in East Hartford?

 In general, nursing home abuse is a serious and punishable offense.
 In cases where the state prosecutes the offender for criminal activity, elderly individuals or their family also may levy a personal injury lawsuit against the defendant.